Further reading and resources to help people heal, following the trauma of sexual violence or abuse.

-The lotus programme is a programme designed for survivors of sexual violence.
+The lotus programme covering Kings Lynn is a programme designed for survivors of sexual violence.
 It is holistic in nature meaning that it draws from a variety of support including counselling, group work, psychoeducation and creative arts group.

-The programme is centred around a belief that you decide how you want your support to look to aid your recovery and therefore we offer 12 weeks one to one counselling which can be extended to 24 weeks.
-This can be accessed through face to face, telephone or by video via a zoom link.More information
+The programme is centred around a belief that you decide how you want your support to look to aid your recovery.
+They offer 12 weeks (which can be extended to 24 weeks) one to one counselling appointments through face to face, telephone or by video via a zoom link.More information

 NIDAS is a service that aims to be with you every step of the way.
 No matter where you are in Norfolk, NIDAS is there to help you.
 Their aim is to listen to you, to guide and be by your side.
 Their services will support you, your needs, your journey – your freedom.More information